H3llKa1ser/IT-and-Security-101/Cloud Computing/Microsoft Azure/Compute and Networking Services/Azure Virtual Machines.md

 4) During disaster recovery: As with running certain types of applications in the cloud and extending an on-premises network to the cloud, you can get significant cost savings by using an IaaS-based approach to disaster recovery.
 If a primary datacenter fails, you can create VMs running on Azure to run your critical applications and then shut them down when the primary datacenter becomes operational again.

+## Move to the cloud with VMs

+VMs are also an excellent choice when you move from a physical server to the cloud (also known as lift and shift).
+You can create an image of the physical server and host it within a VM with little or no changes.
+Just like a physical on-premises server, you must maintain the VM: you’re responsible for maintaining the installed OS and software.

+##VM Resources

+When you provision a VM, you’ll also have the chance to pick the resources that are associated with that VM, including:

+1) Size (purpose, number of processor cores, and amount of RAM)

+2) Storage disks (hard disk drives, solid state drives, etc.)

+3) Networking (virtual network, public IP address, and port configuration)